souffle-lang/souffle-lang.github.io/pages/docs/types.md

 ## Syntax

 In the following we define the syntax of type declarations in Souffle.
-The Syntax is expressed as rail road grammars for sake of readability.
+The sSyntax is expressed as rail-road grammars and EBNF.

 ![Type Declaration](https://souffle-lang.github.io/img/type_decl.svg)
 ```